bat-z/bat-z/README.md

  7. I don't really like large crowds also if it's a large group, I usually walk away.

-8. I'm actually pretty scared to interact with DC fans at first on safe,uh idk;-; like most of them are freinds with my ex friends or with people who hurt me, and it gets really awkward.
+8. I'm actually pretty scared to interact with DC fans on safe,;-; like most of them are freinds with my ex friends or with people who hurt me, and it gets really awkward.
+I tryin to avoid them

 9. I have bad sxious/health i will mostly leave ponytown or any online to taks multi breaks